Go on, SPEND the TIME… Read it.

 Loudspeaker Shapes & Aesthetics

-Rectangular shaped loudspeakers look good in walls and in ceilings, while round loudspeakers look good in ceilings but not in walls.
-Round loudspeakers are much easier to install in ceilings than rectangular types.
-Typically, ceilings that loudspeakers mount into have much greater volumes of air behind them than stud-wall cavities do.
-In order for loudspeakers to sound their best, they must be designed with the amount of air volume behind them in mind.
-This goes for all loudspeakers.
-It is simply a matter of physics.
+Rectangular and square shaped loudspeakers look good in walls and in ceilings, while round loudspeakers look good in ceilings but not in walls.
+Round Mount loudspeakers with round and square grilles are much easier to install in ceilings than rectangular types.

 Physics, Engineering & Fidelity